 How Do I Know If I Have Melanoma?

-Most melanomas are black or brown, but they are sometimes red, white, purple, blue or the same color as surrounding skin.
+Most melanomas are black or brown, but they are sometimes other colors or the same color as surrounding skin.

 If any of your moles have one or more of the following characteristics, it is time to make an appointment for a skin check by a board-certified dermatologist.